-I grew up in a family where my Mom made big deal about every holiday.
+I grew up in a family where my Mom made a big deal about every holiday.

 It wasn’t enough to say “I love you.”
 It wasn’t enough to give a card.
 It wasn’t enough to buy a thoughtful gift.
 You had to do ALL of them for EVERY holiday – birthdays, anniversaries, Valentine’s Day, Mother’s Day, you name it.